moopie/media-server-podman/README.md

 # Media Server 0.1

-### Plex Sonarr Radarr Qbittorrent Jackett
+This podman-compose sets up next services:

+- plex
+- sonarr
+- radarr
+- qbittorrent
+- jackett

+### Notes

-qbittorrent uses port `9091` for WEBUI for historical reasons (transmission-bt used it)
+qbittorrent uses port `9091` for WEBUI due to historical reasons (it was used by transmission-bt)

+Cool list of trackers for qbittorrent: https://github.com/ngosang/trackerslist/

 ### Usage